PedroCristo/README-TEST/README.md

 ![Signup Page](./assets/images/readme/features/tasty_blog_signup_page.jpg)

-* On the Signup Page, a new user can sign up for the Tasty Blog website by filling out the form and submit.
+* On the Signup Page, a new user can sign up for the Tasty Blog website by filling out and then submitting the form.

 ### Login Page

 ![Login Page](./assets/images/readme/features/tasty_blog_login_page.jpg)

-* On the Login Page, users can log in to the website and have access to their Profile Page, upload a user image, comment on a post, delete a comment and like/unlike a recipe.
+* On the Login Page, users can log in to the website and have access to their Profile Page, upload an user image, comment on a post, delete a comment and like/unlike a recipe.

 ### Logout Page

 ![Logout Page](./assets/images/readme/features/tasty_blog_logout_page.jpg)

-* On the Logout Page, users can confirm that they wanna exit the website.
+* OOn the Logout Page, users can confirm that they wish to exit the website.

 ### User Profile Page

 ![User Profile Page](./assets/images/readme/features/tasty_blog_user_profile_page.jpg)

-* On the Profile Page, users can have access to their own information and update their user name, email and profile image.
+*On the Profile Page, users have access to their own information and can update their user name, email and profile image.

 ### Navbar